 This provocative Caribbean destination has coral reefs that attract scuba divers, water sports enthusiasts, snorkelers, and beach-goers.
-The capitol of Antigua (pronounced “An-TEE-ga”), St. John’s, is a pretty town with afternoon tea and cricket.
-It the past, the island was heavy in tobacco then sugar in latter years, which declined after abolishing slavery.
+The capital of Antigua (pronounced “An-TEE-ga”), St. John’s, is a pretty town with afternoon tea and cricket.
+In the past, the island was heavy in tobacco then sugar in later years, which declined after abolishing slavery.
 Antigua served as a military base during WWII.
 I love the English Harbour, which focuses on old wharf buildings and “Nelson’s Dockyard”.
 The town’s people are welcoming and friendly and it is a very laid-back island.

 Grand Turk, Turks and Caicos Islands

 Though this island has only 7,000 in population, it is often referred to as the Caribbeans “Last Frontier”.
 This British colony is made up of 8 islands and dozens of cays.
 Grand Turk makes up the government seat and is the main tourist area.
 Its capital, Cockburn Town, is pronounced “Coburn” and has lovely British colonial architecture.
 Turks and Caicos are famous for windmills and salt ponds, a protected UNESCO site, and is a scuba diver’s paradise.
 Dozens of humpback whales travel through here each year.
 Although in 2008, a category 5 Hurricane destroyed 80% of the beaches, Grand Turk still saw 500,000 visitors last year.